Grain Elevator

 Key Terms in Elevator Operations

-**Shrink:** The weight loss that occurs when grain is dried to lower moisture levels.
-Farmers are "docked" for this weight loss. **Basis:** The difference between the local cash price the elevator pays and the futures price on the exchange. **Carry:** The difference in price between futures contracts with different delivery months (e.g., Dec Corn vs. March Corn).
-Elevators look for "positive carry" markets to justify storing grain.
+Shrink: This refers to the weight loss that occurs when grain is dried to lower moisture levels.
+Since grain is sold by weight, the loss of water translates to a loss of volume.
+Farmers are typically "docked" a percentage of their payment to account for this inevitable shrink.
+Basis: The most important figure for an elevator manager.
+It is the difference between the local cash price the elevator pays to farmers and the futures price quoted on the exchange.
+A "narrowing" basis generally benefits the elevator owner.
+Carry: The difference in price between futures contracts with different delivery months.
+For example, if March Corn is trading higher than December Corn, the market is in "carry."
+Elevators look for these positive carry markets because they provide a guaranteed payment for storing grain over the winter months.

 Common Beginner Mistakes